microsoft/omnichannel-chat-sdk/README.md

 ### Get Calling Token

-It gets the calling token used to initiates a Voice & Video Call.
+It gets the calling token used to initiate a Voice & Video Call.

 ```ts
 const callingToken = await chatSDK.getCallingToken();